NamHaiBui/video_pipeline/README.md

-# Podcast Processing Pipeline - TypeScript
+# Video Episode Downloader - TypeScript

-A comprehensive podcast processing pipeline built with TypeScript and Node.js that converts YouTube videos into podcast episodes with automatic audio extraction, metadata processing, and cloud storage integration.
+A comprehensive video episode downloader built with TypeScript and Node.js that converts YouTube videos into podcast episodes with automatic audio extraction, metadata processing, and cloud storage integration.

 ## Features